ncerutti/gethurricaneloss/README.md

 As the previous version, but the losses are calculated once for all events, instead of once per event.

 **Steps Forward**:

+- Some further optimizations could be, e.g., checking that the event rate and/or mean and standard deviation of the countries are the same before the calculation.
+If they are, further parallelization optimizations are possible.
-The batching of the matrix operations in the last model is not currently optimized.
+- The batching of the matrix operations in the last model is not currently optimized.
 Searching the optimal number to reduce computing times for the machine would be the next step.
-Further, another straightforward (but potentially costly) step would be to use a more perfoming machine.
+- Further, another straightforward (but potentially costly) step would be to use a more perfoming machine.
-With a similar approach, heavy calculations could be distributed among more nodes using tools like Dask.
+- With a similar approach, heavy calculations could be distributed among more nodes using tools like Dask.
-The algorithm might be improved by leveraging GPUs for matrix operations.
+- The algorithm might be improved by leveraging GPUs for matrix operations.
-While I have applied a certain number of algorithmic improvements, there are likely other significant improvements that could further reduce runtimes.
+- While I have applied a certain number of algorithmic improvements, there are likely other significant improvements that could further reduce runtimes.
-Especially thinking about expanding the algorithm, further optimizations could emerge for more than 2 countries.
+- For what concerns algorithmic improvements, further optimizations could emerge for more than 2 countries.
-Some further optimizations could be, e.g., checking that the event rate and/or mean and standard deviation of the countries are the same before the calculation.
-If they are, further parallelization optimizations are possible.